cerndb/SparkPlugins/README.md

       - `--packages ch.cern.sparkmeasure:spark-plugins_2.12:0.1`
       - Non-standard configuration required for using this instrumentation:
         - replace `$SPARK_HOME/jars/hadoop-hdfs-client-3.2.0.jar` with the jar built [from this fork](https://github.com/LucaCanali/hadoop/tree/s3aAndHDFSTimeInstrumentation)
-        - for convenience you can download a pre-built copy of the [hadoop-hdfs-client-3.2.0.jar at this link](https://cern.ch/canali/res/hadoop-hdfs-client-3.2.0.jar)
+        - for convenience, you can download a pre-built copy of the [hadoop-hdfs-client-3.2.0.jar at this link](https://cern.ch/canali/res/hadoop-hdfs-client-3.2.0.jar)

     - Metrics implemented (gauges), with prefix `ch.cern.experimental.HDFSTimeInstrumentation`:
         - `HDFSReadTimeMuSec`